ArnoVdH/photoblog/content/blog/2020/morrowind.md

 {{< figure src="/img/morrowind/mournhold.jpg" class="" caption="The city of Mournhold, as seen in Tamriel Rebuilt">}}
 {{< figure src="/img/morrowind/almalexia.jpg" class="" caption="The Temple of Almalexia herself">}}

 ---

+> Finarion Sarothryn, a imprisoned Dunmer Witchblade, born of uncertain parents under a certain sign, arrives in Seyda Neen.
+Sent to the mysterious island of Vvardenfell on orders of emperor Uriel Septim VII with a missive to the Imperial Blades, the Empire's secret service.

+> Finarion works for the Blades

+> Finarion explores Vvardenfell

+> Finarion discovers the Nerevarine prophesies

+> Finarion works to fulfill the prophecies and becomes Hortator of the three houses

+> Finarion meets Vivec

+> Finarion defeats Dagoth-Ur

+> Finarion in Mournhold

+> Finarion on Solstheim

+---